Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `sponsors`

-Print a Markdown summary of Homebrew's GitHub Sponsors, suitable for pasting into a README.
+Update the list of GitHub Sponsors in the `Homebrew/brew` README.

 ### `style` [*`options`*] [*`file`*|*`tap`*|*`formula`*|*`cask`* ...]